swinsala/within3_assessment/README.md

 - Run `./docker_bash.sh`
 - The script will build a Docker image, check if a Docker container is running and spin up a new container if none is runnig under that name
 - The Dockerfile has an entry point to run `within3.py` python script
-- Go to http://localhost:5000 to view the API result on your browser
+- Go to http://localhost:5000?zip_code=07018 to view the API result on your browser.
+Other zip codes can used to query the app too
 - To stop the container running and delete the image, run the following commands:
 - - `docker container stop weather`
 - - `docker container rm weather`